Aug 232012

 It is usually with the burlap, canvas, etc.–not stacked with the quilting fabrics.
 It’s a lot softer than burlap, lighter colored, and a more even weave.
 I got mine a while ago, so see what you can find.
 100% cotton terry works well also–even cheapo bulk-package type wash rags.

-5. Charlie Brown on said:
+Charlie Brown says

 As a Boy Scout some 66 years ago, I made a lot of fires using char cloth made in a coffee can over a fire.
 It catches the spark from a piece of flint and a chunk of old mill file and the result can be added to some tinder with a puff or two from your lungs.
 Presto!
 Fire!